Y0Coss/docs-fork/pages/hosted_private_cloud/opcp/opcp-getting-started/guide.en-gb.md

 #### Key Pairs section

 To authenticate yourself via SSH on your machines after installation, you will need to use asymmetric encryption keys.
-This interface allows you to import the public keys that will be deployed during the installation of the dedicated servers to ensure an SSH connection.
+This interface allows you to import the public keys or create keypair that will be deployed during the installation of the dedicated servers to ensure an SSH connection.

 ![Screenshot of the Key Pairs section](images/horizon_sshkey_list.png){.thumbnail}